DevotedHealth/in-memory-db-starter/PROMPT_FRONTEND_FOCUS.md

   Sets the name in the database to the given value

 - `GET [name]`
   Displays the value for the given name in the UI.
-If the name is not in the database, display a meaningful message
+If the name is not in the database, display `NULL` or a meaningful message

 - `DELETE [name]`
   Deletes the name from the database